joshbegley/nyt-latest/README.md

 https://nytimes.com/video/us/100000009051590/hilary-storm-damage-cathedral-city-california.html?searchResultPosition=9

 **California Evades Catastrophic Damage From Rare Tropical Storm**\
-`After bracing for the worst, the state so far has recorded no deaths and avoided major problems from Tropical Storm Hilary, officials said.`\
+`After bracing for the worst, the state so far has recorded no deaths from Tropical Storm Hilary, officials said.
+Some desert and mountain communities are digging out from a deluge of mud.`\
 https://nytimes.com/2023/08/21/us/hilary-tropical-storm-flood-rain-california.html?searchResultPosition=10